You are here

 This consultation closed on 7 November 2017.

 The TGA sought comments from interested parties on a range of reforms to the regulatory framework for complementary medicines to address Government-agreed recommendations arising from the Review of Medicines and Medical Devices Regulation.

 - Consultation: Business process improvements supporting complementary medicines assessment pathways (pdf,700kb)

-- Consultation: Business process improvements supporting complementary medicines assessment pathways (Microsoft Word,1.5Mb)
+- Consultation: Business process improvements supporting complementary medicines assessment pathways (docx,1.5Mb)

 Documents released for consultation on Tuesday, 26 September 2017.